 When FH Patients Should Get Apheresis

 Ideally, this treatment should be started as soon as possible.
 Published guidelines suggest that this type of blood “cleaning” should be started before the age of seven for patients who have homozygous FH, or FH that was inherited from both parents, because they have a significantly shorter life expectancy without it.
 Until now, homozygous FH has nearly always be treated in this way.
 For heterozygous FH patients, the need for apheresis is somewhat less dire, but it may be suggested if lifestyle changes and drug therapy are failing to reduce cholesterol levels to an appropriately low level of risk.

 This treatment for FH typically occurs at weekly or biweekly intervals over an extended period of time.
 At minimum, the goals are a 65% reduction of total cholesterol or 70% reduction in LDL during each procedure, and a baseline reduction of 50% total cholesterol or 55% LDL over the course of treatment as compared to the baseline levels measured without the treatment.
 The goal is to exceed these minimum success requirements by as much as possible.
 Though this treatment is a very serious commitment, these results show just how much it can benefit FH patients.

-If you or a loved one is suffering from the FH genetic disorder, The FH Foundation is here to provide the resources you need to understand and manage the disease.
+If you or a loved one is suffering from the FH genetic disorder, the Family Heart Foundation is here to provide the resources you need to understand and manage the disease.
 We are the only organization in the United Statesdedicated to raising awareness of FH.
 For more information, or to find out how you can get involved, contact us today.